 This tool allows students to build the optimal class schedule based on course preferences and breaks that the students create.
 These breaks can consist of work, practice and other activities during which students are unable to take classes.
 Schedule Builder is used to generate the class schedule that fits your student’s schedule.

 Students are expected to maintain a grade point average (GPA) of 2.0 or higher on all work at The University of Alabama.
 When a student’s grade point average falls below 2.0, the student may be placed on academic warning or suspension.
 In order to monitor students’ progress toward the baccalaureate degree, The University of Alabama employs the Scholastic Progress Standard (SPS).
 The SPS sets the minimum required grade point average (for all hours completed at The University of Alabama) for freshman, sophomore, junior, and senior students.
 Students are advised that these are minimum GPA requirements for continuing at the University; to meet divisional graduation requirements, higher grade point averages may be needed.
-For more information, view the undergraduate catalog at catalogs.ua.edu.
+For more information, view the undergraduate catalog.

 The SOURCE provides support to the hundreds of student organizations on campus.
 The SOURCE can aid student organizations in their efforts to recruit members by providing consulting and publicity opportunities.
 The SOURCE also recognizes the accomplishments of organizations throughout the year.
 Additionally, The SOURCE sponsors “Get On Board Day” each fall and spring, an event designed to encourage student co-curricular involvement by showcasing all student organizations on campus.
-For more information regarding student organizations, visit thesource.ua.edu.
+For more information regarding student organizations, visit The SOURCE website.

 The Student Account Services office is responsible for maintaining the student financial accounts, and the Web billing and collection of these accounts.
 Web payment on myBama at mybama.ua.edu may be made by credit card (Visa, MasterCard, DiscoverNetwork, or American Express) or by Web check.
 If you or your student do not want to make a payment or confirm a class schedule on the Web, the student may mail the required payment to The University of Alabama, Student Account Services, Box 870120, Tuscaloosa, AL 35487-0120; make in-person payments at Student Account Services, 105 Student Services Center; or pay by credit card (Visa, MasterCard, DiscoverNetwork, or American Express) via phone by calling 205-348-4470 or 205-348-5350.
 If your student does not arrange payment and complete confirmation, his/her schedule will be dropped.
-Visit studentaccounts.ua.edu for more information.
+Visit the Student Account Services website for more information.

 The primary objectives of the Student Alumni Association (SAA) are to serve as a support group for the National Alumni Association and to provide students, faculty, administrators, and alumni with programs and projects that are beneficial to the University and community.
 SAA seeks to increase student awareness of the National Alumni Association and to foster interaction between students and alumni.
 The people who comprise the SAA have been chosen for their academic and leadership qualities.
 This organization is responsible for numerous fundraisers and projects that have been beneficial to both The University of Alabama and the surrounding community.
-For more information, visit saa.ua.edu.
+For more information, visit the Student Alumni Association website.

 The Student Care & Well-Being Office is designed to assist students experiencing a crisis situation.
 Sometimes a student enters college with a serious illness, such as cancer, and will miss class due to the treatment requirements.
 This office will inform his/her instructors of these absences.
 If a student is transported to the hospital by emergency medical professionals, the Student Care & Well-Being Office can assist these students with instructor notifications and connect them with various on and off campus resources.
 These notifications are not to be considered an official excuse.
 This office can provide assistance with the following: serious injuries or illnesses needing medical attention, alcohol and drug abuse and suicidal or alarming behaviors.
 You may contact the office at 205-348-2461.

 The Office of Veterans and Military Affairs provides programs and services to meet the needs of veterans, service members, dependents, and survivors in order to ease their transition to college life and fulfill their educational goals.
 The center supports all UA veterans, service members, dependents, and survivors.
 Programs and services include but are not limited to VA certification, benefits counseling, transition counseling, outreach, family assistance, liaison services (between students and VA), admission assistance, military records assistance, scholarship and financial aid information, tutoring services, counseling services, and the Campus Veterans Association.
-Learn more about Veteran and Military Affairs at vets.ua.edu.
+Learn more about Veteran and Military Affairs.

 A student may withdraw from a semester through the last day of classes (excluding final exam periods) in the fall, spring and summer semesters following clearance by the Office of the University Registrar.
 A withdrawal from the semester occurs during summer term only of the student withdraws from all part of the term.
 A semester withdrawal will not be processed if the student is enrolled in a part of term that has concluded.
 No notation of courses attempted is made on the permanent record of a student who withdrawals from the semester during the change of schedule period (when a course can still be added).
 After the change of schedule period, a grade of “W” (“withdrawn”) is assigned for all courses in which the student was enrolled.
 The withdrawal process is initiated online through the student’s myBama account.

 The University of Alabama’s Writing Center seeks to provide professional writing tutoring to all UA students, graduate and undergraduate.
 Assistance can be offered in both general writing skills and more discipline-specific forms of writing at any stage of the writing process.
 The Writing Center also maintains a collection of writing sources in print and electronic form for student use and can help review the requirements of writing assignments, focus ideas and develop strong arguments, write with sources and format work, write in subject areas outside of English and the humanities, and address problems with punctuation, grammar, and spelling.
-For more information, visit writingcenter.ua.edu.
+For more information, visit the Writing Center website.

 WVUA is the UA student radio station.
 Operated by a student staff, it plays a regular offering of alternative rock in addition to metal, rap, and other musical styles.
 It also offers news, weather, talk, and a full schedule of award-winning sports broadcasts, which provide on-air experience in addition to marketing, management, sales, and programming experience for students.
-For more information, visit wvuafm.ua.edu or call 205-348-9070.
+For more information, visit the WVUA website or call 205-348-9070.

 Zipcar is the world’s largest car sharing and car club service – an alternative to traditional car rental and car ownership.
 UA students can reserve cards by the hour or by the day with low rates which include gas and insurance.
 Zipcar reduces demand for on-campus parking and helps alleviate campus congestion.
 It is a sustainable alternative transportation solution that reduces your carbon footprint.
-Visit zipcar.com/ualabama for more information.
+Visit the Zipcar website for more information.